-Students may withdraw from certain courses with the permission of the program director after the drop deadline and up to the last day to withdraw as defined by the Academic Calendar.
+Students may withdraw from certain courses with the permission of the program director after the drop deadline and up to the withdrawal date.
+The withdrawal date is the Friday of the eighth week of each block.
 Course withdrawals are recorded as a W on the student's academic transcript.
 Students may not withdraw from a course with a W after the withdrawal date.
 Students who withdraw from courses after the withdrawal date will receive a failing grade.
-Students are not eligible to withdraw from a course after the course has ended. advised to talk with Financial Aid prior to dropping a course.
+Students are not eligible to withdraw from a course after the course has ended.

+Course withdrawal may have financial aid implications.
+Students are advised to talk with Financial Aid prior to dropping a course.